openebs/openebs/contribute/design/proposal-cstor-orchestration.md

            pv: pvc-ee171da3-07d5-11e8-a5be-42010a8001be
        ```

-     - The cStorControllerConfigMap will contain the following details:
+     - The CStorVolume CR will contain the following details:
+       ```
+       apiVersion: openebs.io/v1alpha1
+       kind: CStorVolume
+       metadata:
+         name: pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-volume
+       spec:
-       - portal ip - obtained from the cStorService ClusterIP
+         # The following details are obtained from cStorService
-       - volume id - will be pv id (like ee171da3-07d5-11e8-a5be-42010a8001be), used from the pvc name.
-       - volume name - will also be the pv id. _(TODO Or should this be pvc name like demo-vol. Verify this with @gila)_
-       - config-map name - pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-ctrl-config-map
-       - _(TODO Fill in the exact configmap. @payes)_
+         cstor-controller-ip: <ip-address>
+         # The following details are obtained from PVC
+         volume-name: demo-vol
+         volume-id: ee171da3-07d5-11e8-a5be-42010a8001be
+         capacity: 5G
+         # There could be additional details like Unmap etc.
+         #  can be obtained via Volume Policies attached to PVC/StorageClass
+       ```
+       The cstor-ctrl-mgmt will get the details from this CR and create the required istgt.conf

      - The cStorController YAML will have the following details:
        ```